At Windsor, students, staff, parents, and alumni build a strong community through our events, traditions, and life-long relationships.

 - New Family Check-in (meeting with child’s teacher after a couple weeks at Windsor)

-- Fall Festival (costume parade and pizza party)
+- Fall Festival (songs, costume parade, and food)

 - School Selection Night (alumni panel discussion on selecting an elementary school)